AwalaApp/specs/rs000-core.md

 ![](diagrams/rs000/osi-layers-mapping.png)

 Note that defining same-layer interactions at the application and relay layers is outside the scope of the protocol suite.
 Relaynet only prescribes the interactions with their adjacent layers.
-Each service has full control over its applications (see [_service messaging protocol_](#service-messaging-protocol)), and each relayer has full control over its relay layer.
+Each service has full control over its applications (see [_service messaging protocol_](#service-messaging-protocol)), and each courier has full control over its relay layer.

 ## Addressing